wallawil/CS207/Secret Diary Entries/Log 1 - Bluetooth Frustrations.md

 I've already acquired an HC-05 Bluetooth receiver from Amazon.

-Amazon:  Monolithic but souless, like an undead titan.\
+Amazon:  Monolithic and soulless, like an undead titan.\
 Say what you will about the undead; they are convenient.
 The component got here quick!

 ### II.